 Groups that are particularly high-risk of being trafficked include vulnerable youth (e.g. runaways), Indigenous women and girls, and temporary migrant workers.

 Human trafficking can occur either domestically or internationally.
 The United Nations has a Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, which 176 countries have signed on to.

 Control and silencing

 A variety of methods are used to control victims, including confiscating ID, threatening to harm their families, and social isolation.
 Language barrier may be a factor for victims of international trafficking.
 Addiction may be fostered by the trafficker as another means of control.
 The trafficker might brand or scar victims as a means of exerting ownership.

-Victims are also kept silent through guilt, fear of being arrested or deported, an inability to move about freely, and lack of familiarity with the health care system and other social systems.
-They might worry that even if they did make it home, their family would’t accept them because of the things they were forced to do.
+Victims are also kept silent through guilt, fear of being arrested or deported, an inability to move about freely, and a lack of familiarity with the health care system and other social systems.
+They might worry that even if they did make it home, their family wouldn’t accept them because of the things they were forced to do.